kubernetes/enhancements/keps/sig-storage/1710-selinux-relabeling/README.md

 For example, OpenShift as a Kubernetes distribution deploys a webhook that can inject SELinux label from namespace annotation into all Pods in the namespace.
 Therefore, if configured properly, all Pods in the same namespace run with the same label and they can access data of each other.

+#### Story 3: cluster upgrade

+1. Cluster admin runs a cluster with all feature gates disabled (i.e. `SELinuxMountReadWriteOncePod == false` && `SELinuxMount == false` && `SELinuxChangePolicy == false`).
+  Kubelet / the container runtime recursively relabels all volumes.
+2. Cluster admin updates to 1.28, with `SELinuxMountReadWriteOncePod` enabled by default.
+   Kubelet / the container runtime recursively relabels all volumes except for RWOP.
+   Since RWOP volume can be used only in a single Pod, no application should break.
+   (Nobody complained so far).
+  * At this point, kubelet starts reporting `volume_manager_selinux_volume_context_mismatch_warnings_total` metric.
+3. Cluster admin updates to 1.N, where `SELinuxChangePolicy` is enabled by default.
+  Kubelet mount behavior stays the same as it is in the previous step.
+  Cluster admin can check the cluster metrics and they can proactively opt out from `SELinuxMount` feature gate by setting `SELinuxChangePolicy: Recursive` in all Pods that need to mix privileged and unprivileged Pods.
+  The field accepts only value `Recursive`!
+  The field value has no effect on volume mounting or relabeling, however, it is reflected in `volume_manager_selinux_volume_context_mismatch_warnings_total` metric.
+  The cluster admin can see that nr. of problematic Pods decreases.
+  Similarly, metrics in kube-state-metrics must reflect this field.
+  * A kubernetes distribution may choose to block upgrade to 1.M (that has `SELinuxMount` enabled), until the cluster admin fixes all problematic Pods.
+4. Cluster admin updates to 1.M, where `SELinuxMount` is enabled by default.
+  `SELinuxChangePolicy` field now accepts `MountOption` value and kubelet uses the field when mounting all volumes.
+  `SELinuxMount` feature gate must be enabled too (* it is pretty useless*).

+There can be multiple releases between 1.N and 1.M, gradually tightening the upgrade criteria and severity of alerts.

 ### CSI driver considerations

 CSI driver vendors need to explicitly opt-in their CSI drivers for this feature.